noisebridge/PythonClass/14_unittest.md

 3. Now that we understand the parts we need, let's use a more robust and WELL TESTED framework.
     1. Python 'unittest' builtin module.
         -  This framework uses classes.
         -  Don't get lost in the weeds on the classes.
+        -  The module provides a special suite of [Asserts](https://docs.python.org/2.7/library/unittest.html#assert-methods).
+They are very readable.
     2. unittest howto - the example 1 from the python documentation is copied into this repository:
         -  unittest.TestCase is the parent class for our class.
 Inherit from this.
         -  setUp() function contains the components your unit test needs to access.